 a) resolves 2 of Resolution 80 (Rev. Marrakesh, 2002) of the Plenipotentiary Conference:

-“to support the regional harmonization of common proposals, as stated in Resolution 72 (WRC-97), for submission to world radiocommunication conferences”;
+“to support the regional harmonization of common proposals, as stated in Resolution 72 (Rev.WRC-07), for submission to world radiocommunication conferences”;

 b) resolves 3 of Resolution 80 (Rev. Marrakesh, 2002) of the Plenipotentiary Conference: